JujuAdams/SNAP/README.md

 &nbsp;

-### snap_difference(old, new)

-Returns a data structure (itself made from structs/arrays) that describes the difference between the specified `old` and `new` struct/arrays.

-&nbsp;

-### snap_difference_apply(struct/array, differenceStruct)

-Applies a difference delta structure created by `snap_difference()` to a struct/array.

-**N.B.** Due to missing functionality in GMS2.3.0, array element and struct variable deletion is not fully functional.
-Instead, when an array element or struct variable is deleted, the value will be set to `undefined`.

-&nbsp;

 ### foreach(struct/array, function) ###

 Executes a function call for each element of the given `struct/array`.
 This iterator is shallow and will not also iterate over nested structs/arrays (though you can of course call `foreach` inside the specified `function`). `function` is passed the following parameters: